JordyPena/FindMyLang-app/README.md

 ## Summary

-FindMyLang allows the you to find T-mobile store's in Dallas, TX that have representatives that speak the language you selected.
+FindMyLang allows you to find T-mobile store's in Dallas, TX that have representatives that speak the language you selected.
 Once a language is selected you can see your current location compared to the stores that match your request on a map.
 Click on the markers on the map for store details and a link to get directions from your current location.
 You can create an account in order to be